eumetnet-e-ai/wg1_data_curation/gap_analysis/e_ai_data_gap_analyses.md

     - Restrictions in availability (only in HPC / EWC / etc, only for certain users...)
 - **Obstacles in Usage**:
   -  Whatever comes up in the use case analyses

-### 4.x.
-Summary of obstacles
-- If we have enough content, we can add summary table of problems

 ## 5. Identification of Data Gaps